PixelPress image optimisation for WebP and AVIF

 Yes.
 The Debian release for Linux is always free and is linked from the PixelPress GitHub releases.

-What PixelPress Free includes
+What is included in PixelPress Free on Windows

 Changes with PixelPress Pro